thoughtworks/twde-datalab/README.md

 ## Introduction
 It's our goal to onboard you to the basics of data science as quickly and thoroughly as possible.
-We've selected a problem from kaggle.com that, broadly speaking, compares to a realistic problem we would tackle for clients.
+We've selected a challenge from kaggle.com that, broadly speaking, compares to a realistic problem we would tackle for clients.
 The specific problem is demand forecasting for an Ecuadorian grocery company.
-For specifics, see [the Favorita Grocery Sales Forecasting Kaggle competition](https://www.kaggle.com/c/favorita-grocery-sales-forecasting)
+For details, see [the Favorita Grocery Sales Forecasting Kaggle competition](https://www.kaggle.com/c/favorita-grocery-sales-forecasting).

 ## Data
 The competition provides [4 years of purchasing history](https://www.kaggle.com/c/favorita-grocery-sales-forecasting/data) along with data about things like the price of oil (Ecuador is a net exporter of oil), and public holidays in Ecuador.
-Our goal is to analyze this data, plus any other data we acquire (see the [external data discussion on kaggle](https://www.kaggle.com/c/favorita-grocery-sales-forecasting/discussion/41537)), and produce an estimated `unit sales` for each item in each store on each day for a two week period in 2017.
+Our goal is to analyze this data, plus any other data we acquire (see the [external data discussion on kaggle](https://www.kaggle.com/c/favorita-grocery-sales-forecasting/discussion/41537)), and produce an estimated `unit sales` for each item in each store for a given time period.

 To make it easier to get started, we provide a data set that is a subset of the original data.
 The sample consists of only one type of store in one city (Quito), and only includes transaction data from the last year.
 This dramatically reduces the size of the data, which limits our predictive capabilities, but will be more than enough to get started with thorough analysis.